-9.5.2 Staff are supported by a system of performance appraisal (Great Performance Conversations) and regular 1:1 meetings, Team meetings, staff events and internal online training.
-The appraisal process aims to support and develop staff to continuously improve and build a work force that is fit for purpose.

-- 9.5.3 The prescriptive competency and Continual Professional Development (CPD) training requirements specified in the table above will be annually reviewed.
+- 9.5.2 Staff are supported by a system of performance appraisal (Great Performance Conversations new internal name change pending) and regular 1:1 meetings, Team meetings, staff events and internal online training.
+The appraisal process aims to support and develop staff to continuously improve and build a work force that is fit for purpose. - 9.5.3 The prescriptive competency and Continual Professional Development (CPD) training requirements specified in the table above will be annually reviewed.
 If it is determined the authorised officer does not meet the competency requirements an action plan will be devised to ensure their development needs are addressed and they are deemed competent to perform their duties. - 9.5.4 The FSA has made changes to its competency/qualification requirements.
-A comprehensive review will need to be executed by all FAST and TS members by the end of March 2023.
+A comprehensive review was needed to be undertaken by all FAST and TS members by the end of March 2023.
+This has been delayed for some officers due to other work commitments and awaiting further change in guidance from the FSA.
 In addition, 10 hours Health & Safety related training and 20 hours Food Safety related training/professional study are required by each qualified FAST member.
+TS Members are required to undertake 10 food hours and 10 non-food hours for food related activities and 10 feed hours for feed related activity.